Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 subject to zero initial state conditions.
 In this formulation, $\rho$ and $K$ denote the water's density and bulk modulus, respectively, defining the sound speed $c = \sqrt{K/\rho}$ and acoustic impedance $Z = \rho c$.
 The variable $g$ represents gravitational acceleration.
+The parameters used in our model are specified in Supporting Information, Table~S2.
 The free surface $\p \Omega_{\text s}$, the ocean floor $\p \Omega_{\text b}$, and the artificial lateral absorbing boundaries $\p \Omega_{\text a}$ comprise the boundary of the compressible ocean domain $\Omega$.
 The vector $\vec{n}$ denotes the outward-pointing unit normal, and the temporal domain is $(0,T)$.
 The forward model inputs are given by $m(\vec{x},t)$, a spatiotemporal field that prescribes the (earthquake-induced) inward-pointing normal velocity of the seafloor.

 The observables are the model predictions of ocean-bottom pressures $\mr{d}^\text{obs}$ obtained from seafloor sensors.
 The \emph{quantities of interest} (QoI), denoted by $\mr{q}$, represent model predictions of tsunami wave heights at target locations and times.
-Given seafloor pressure observations $\mr{d}^\text{obs}$, the goal of the inversion framework is to (1) infer the uncertain (discretized) seafloor velocity parameters $\mr{m}$, and (2) using the inferred parameters $\mr{m}$ as model inputs for the (discretized) acoustic--gravity equations, forecast the tsunami wave heights $\mr{q}$.
+Given seafloor pressure observations $\mr{d}^\text{obs}$, the goal of the inversion framework is to (1)~infer the uncertain (discretized) seafloor velocity parameters $\mr{m}$, and (2)~use the inferred parameters $\mr{m}$ as inputs to the (discretized) acoustic--gravity equations to forecast tsunami wave heights $\mr{q}$.